RyuTatsukiSama/raway/Documentation/Fork/Introduction/Introduction.md

 ![local changes UI](image-13.png)

-First you have the Unstaged
+First you have the `Unstaged`

 ![unstaged](image-14.png)

-That all the file that are not add (unstaged) to your next commit
+That all the file that are not add or `unstaged` to your next commit

 Below you have the Staged tab